 With time waning in the first quarter, Jeffcoat fumbled the ball on a QB keeper.
-The miscue would prove to be a significant error as on the next play LeBarron tossed a 52-yard touchdown pass to wide receiver Marcus Anderson with 51.4 seconds remaining to put the Storm on top 20-0.
+The miscue would prove to be a significant error as on the next play LeBarron tossed a 52-yard touchdown pass to wide receiver Marcus Anderson with 51.

 In the second quarter the Storm defense again showed their grit.
 After forcing a three and out, defensive end Vince Thompson stuffed the Ravens for three yards on second and five.
 The next play, Mark Hamilton sacked Jeffcoat for eight yards to force a punt.

 Two plays later, LeBarron turned the ball over when he was picked off at the 50 yard line.
 It was one of the few mistakes LeBarron made on a night in which he threw for over 174 yards.